 Typically a good half-hour is given to singing and praising in each meeting, as we believe God is worthy of our praise, and worship is the atmosphere in which the Spirit feels at home.
 Bob often provides interludes between songs for people to “sing in the Spirit,” whether in known or unknown tongues – these are times “unto the Lord,” not directed to our edification but to His.
 As in all things, participation is not forced, and each person should respond to the Lord as they feel is appropriate.

-Believing that the ministry gifts of the Spirit do not reside only in the pastor, but also in each member of the body of Christ, we usually allow time for congregational sharing in each meeting.
-We realize this tends to extend the length of our meetings (visitors not used to a 2-hour service have been known to leave) but we feel there is great value in members receiving encouragement from one another, and that it pleases God as well.
+Believing that ministry gifts of the Spirit do not reside only in the pastors, but also in each member of the body of Christ, we sometimes allow congregational sharing in the Sunday service.
+This sometimes lengthens our meetings a little, but we believe God is pleased when members receive encouragement from one another.
+We also encourage members to participate in small group activities where they can receive more personal ministry and practice ministering to one another.

 As we continue to grow in our understanding and practice of how to “do church,” we are guided by a simple mission statement the Lord gave Steve from early on: “rescue, restore, release.”
 We see ourselves as called to be involved in rescuing lost souls, restoring them in the truths of scripture and led-by-the-Spirit living, and releasing them to be God’s ministering agents in the spheres of life where He calls them to express His love through His various giftings.
 We hope to continue doing this until He comes, or He calls us to our heavenly home.